M-arcus/cloudron-docs/docs/documentation/developer/addons.md

 Addons are services like database, authentication, email, caching that are part of the Cloudron runtime.
-Setup, provisioning, scaling and maintanence of addons is taken care of by the runtime.
+Setup, provisioning, scaling and maintanence of addons is taken care of by the platform.

 The fundamental idea behind addons is to allow sharing of Cloudron resources across applications.
 For example, a single MySQL server instance can be used across multiple apps.
-The Cloudron runtime sets up addons in such a way that apps are isolated from each other.
+The Cloudron platform sets up addons in such a way that apps are isolated from each other.

 ## Using Addons